dendronhq/dendron-site/vault/dendron.faq.md

 ### Git Doc and other extensions don't recognize my repos for multi-vault

-Many VSCode extensions that work across multiple git repositories won't recognize repos nested another repo.
+Many VS Code extensions that work across multiple git repositories won't recognize repos nested another repo.
 The way to fix this is by having your workspace be the last entry inside `folders` in your code workspace file (Dendron does this by default for new workspaces and if you add new vaults using `Vault Add`).
 You can see an example below.
 You can see a published example of this setup [here](https://github.com/kevinslin/kevin-garden)

 ```json
     "folders": [